 We've been working on this article.
 Please let us know how useful this new version is by voting.

-Here are some notes about using expressions.
+Here are some tips for using expressions.

 You can use many functions to manipulate the type Text, however, you can only use the + (addition) operand with type Text.